Healthy diet guidelines for eating a healthy diet Advanced Healthy Diet Guidelines

 Highlights of Advanced Healthy Diet Guidelines:

-• What seems to be of critical importance is the need to keep the ratio of plant to animal foods at a high level.
+• What seems to be of critical importance is the need to keep a high ratio of plant to animal foods.

 • There is ONLY one way to get the benefit of Phytochemicals.
-You have to eat a diet that is rich in fruits, vegetables, legumes, and grains.
+You have to eat a diet that is rich in fruits, vegetables, legumes, and whole-grains.

 • Only you can make the tough choices it takes to change the food that you put into your body.
-And, only you can choose to release the wonderful healing power that Mother Nature has given to each and every one of us.
+In addition, only you can choose to release the wonderful healing power that Mother Nature has given to every one of us.

 1. Advanced Healthy Diet Guidelines